chachaprince1/anime-episode-to-anki/README.md

    **(new)** will be created automatically if you select it.
 3. Leave **Include Yomitan media** checked if you want audio and dictionary images.
 Media makes the export slower.
-4. If red text says Anki is offline, open Anki Desktop and refresh the jpdb page before continuing.
+4. If red text says Anki is offline, open Anki Desktop and refresh the page before continuing.

 ### 4. Add the Cards